material-motion/material-motion/concepts/primitives.md

 # Primitives

-This section defines Primitives of interactive motion and how they relate to one another.
+This section defines Primitives of interactive motion and their relations to one another.

 This section’s topics:

 - [Delta Primitives](#delta-primitives),
 - the [Timeline](#timeline).

-> We use the term **element** to mean “an individual node in a hierarchical layout/compositing engine”.
-This term is synonymous with a View or a DOM Element.

 ## Delta Primitives